 We arrived at the second feed station in Offrethun feeling somewhat beaten up and chilly.
 Jonesy’s damage was a bit more visible now as we joined a group of riders huddled under a mechanic’s awning.

 There were 40 kilometres left.
-Jonesy decided to carry on, but at this point my Garmin decided it wasn’t going to and deleted all my data for the ride.
-For me, this was the final straw and I did well to not lose my temper and throw the thing into a field.
+Jonesy decided to carry on, but at this point, my Garmin decided it wasn’t going to and deleted all my data for the ride.
+For me, this was the final straw and I completely lost my temper and threatened to throw my Garmin into a field.
 It was Jonesy’s turn to encourage and so I just acquiesced to just swearing under my breath for around fifteen minutes.

 With some fuel clearly still in the tank, we rapidly descended the other side of Cap Blanc Nez, and powered back into Calais, passing many an early pace-setter on the way.
 We crossed the line in a time marginally quicker than our first attempt in 2014, but still missed out on a ‘Silver’ award time.

 After the event, whilst on the ferry eating a meal of steak and chips, we continued to laugh off all of the annoyances of earlier – border controls, rain, crashes, Garmins and punctures.